rafalou38/auto-spa/README.md

 > NOTICE: I made this script for my personal use, so you may expect some bugs and it may not work in your case.

+> You may use [@fireship-io/flamethrower](https://github.com/fireship-io/flamethrower) instead which does the same thing but probably better:

 # Automatic spa routing

 This is a lightweight script (~4k unpacked) to transform your website routing to make it look faster and add a progress-bar.